Kemat, Tharos and Aegos

 Act – The Shrine should be built next to a window or in a place outdoors with an unobscured view of the sky.

-Offering – A nest is crafted out of a combination of 3 linen, padding, or feathers from a bird.
+Offering – A nest is crafted out of a combination of 3 linen, branches, or parts from a bird.

 Focus – A Masterwork piece of art dedicated to Aegos is placed inside the nest.
 Sunlight must be able to reach the art.